The best way to see Graves Light is by boat or helicopter.

 The owners assume no responsibility for anyone not authorized to be on Graves Ledge.
 Unauthorized visitors to Graves Ledge are illegally on the property and will be treated as trespassers.

-Although Graves Light is privately owned, it remains an active US Coast Guard aid to navigation, and trespassing may be considered a violation of federal law.
+Although Graves Light is privately owned, it remains an active US Coast Guard aid to navigation.
+The US Department of Homeland Security considers Graves Light to be part of the nation’s transportation critical infrastructure, and certain access restricted under federal law.
+Trespassing may be considered a violation of federal law.

 But that doesn’t mean that we don’t want the public to enjoy the the view from the air or water.